 Set, in which cases delay times received are to be kept per object.
 The parameter is only taken into consideration if the setting by object is activated further down.
-Please note that the setting "After power restoration and programming" should not be used for the initial start-up, as the factory settings are always used until the first call (setting via objects is ignored).

-delays received via communication objects • • never after power supply restoration after power supply restoration and programming
+Please delays received via communication objects • never • after power supply • after power supply Maintain the programming